Continuous evidence, framework-agnostic.

 Built for finance.
 ISO 42001, NIST AI RMF, EU AI Act, AIUC-1, SR 11-7.
 One pipeline, every framework.

-The same evaluation pipeline produces every output your auditor asks for.
-Map once, attest many.
+The same evaluation pipeline produces the outputs your auditor, regulator, buyer, or model-risk committee asks for.

 ISO 42001